 To finish off the evening, we ordered a Masala Chai and Masala Coffee.
 Instead of serving sugar as sweeteners, Hankies Marble Arch presents a very nice collection box containing various sweeteners.
 My favourite is the jaggery, which releases such a delicate natural sweetness.

 I had the Masala Coffee, which I absolutely adored.
 The coffee has the right amount of strength and intensity to my liking.
 The spice mix already included a little bit of sugar so it’s already slightly sweet and I didn’t need the extra sweeteners.
 As for the masala chai, it was okay.
 We thought it could use an extra punch of spice in it.

 I guess everyone’s immediate question is whether the cafe or this new fancier establishment is better?
 The two, though similar, are definitely quite distinct from one another.
 That being said, it’s hard to do a fair comparison.
-Nonetheless, in my opinion, the Hankies Cafe might just be a teeny bit better than this branch.
-Reason being, I felt the cafe managed to offer more robust flavours whereas this one came across more conservative with it.
+Nonetheless, in my opinion, the Hankies Cafe might just be a teeny bit better than Hankies Marble Arch.
+The reason being, I felt the cafe managed to offer more robust flavours whereas this one came across as more conservative with it.
 I thoroughly enjoyed some of the dishes, especially the starters and the ribeye.
-From there, the meal seemed to went through an anti-climatic phase before picking back up on a higher note through desserts.
+From there, the meal seemed to have gone through an anti-climatic phase before picking back up on a higher note through desserts.
 But one thing inarguable is the restaurant setting.
 Hankies Marble Arch no doubt has a much nicer setting that’s more suited for dates and special occasions.

 All meats are halal at Hankies Marble Arch except for the duck.